 The year 2016 was not an easy one for me, emotionally and financially.
-So, with the beginning of the new year 2017, I started practicing Gratitude on a monthly basis on the advice of a fellow Blogger.
+So, with the beginning of the new year 2017, I started practicing Gratitude on a monthly basis on the advice of a fellow blogger.
 But realized that I would need it more frequently.

-I started writing in my Gratitude journal but failed after few days.
+I started writing in my Gratitude journal but failed after a few days.
 Maybe because writing a Gratitude journal takes time and effort.
 Moreover, I am bad at making lists.

-Sneak peak into one of my Gratitude pie-
+A sneak peek into one of my Gratitude pie-

 This is why I feel it’s easy than conventional journal-

 - Non-list type which makes it interesting (I am not good at making Lists, I told you).